Biden administration doubles down on tough asylum restrictions at border

 Under the previous rules, the U.S. could restrict asylum access when the number of migrants trying to enter the country between the official border crossings hit 2,500 per day.
 The daily numbers had to average below 1,500 per day for a week in order for the restrictions to be lifted.

-These changes will make it much more difficult to lift the restrictions and allow people entering the country between the official border crossings eventually to apply for asylum in the U.S.
+These changes, which go into effect on Tuesday, will make it much more difficult to lift the restrictions and allow people entering the country between the official border crossings eventually to apply for asylum in the U.S.

+But the restrictions implemented in June have never been lifted because the numbers of border encounters have never gotten low enough for long enough, raising the question of why the administration felt the need to make them even tougher now.
+The seven-day average has gotten down to about 1,800 migrant encounters per day, the Department of Homeland Security said.

+A senior administration official said Monday that the longer timeline was necessary to make sure that drops in immigration are sustained and not due to a one-time event.
+The official spoke on condition of anonymity to brief reporters about the tighter restrictions before they were made public.

 Immigration advocates already had harshly criticized the restrictions announced in June, saying the administration was slashing away at vital protections for people fleeing persecution.

-But the administration has touted its asylum restrictions, saying they have led to serious drops in the number of migrants coming to the southern border.
+The administration has touted its asylum restrictions, saying they have led to serious drops in the number of migrants coming to the southern border.
+The Department of Homeland Security said Monday that since the changes were announced in June, the daily number of people encountered by Border Patrol between the legal border crossings has fallen over 50%.

+In a statement announcing the new rules, DHS called on Congress to do more to solve immigration problems.

+Border security and immigration are a key weakness for the Biden administration and Vice President Kamala Harris, the Democratic presidential nominee.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.